yichizhng/bwt/README.md

 As written, the FM-index currently takes up 37.5% of the space of an uncompressed chromosome (meaning that it would take up 150% that of a compressed one, since we have the 1:4 byte packing).
 Do we get significant advantages by storing more data?
+(For example, we could try storing seq_index, although that one is quite a pain in the ass, considering that it's actually an array of pointers)

 Methods: